OREGON EVICTION FILINGS

 What Type of Neighborhoods See More Evictions?

-We looked at racial and ethnic compositions, poverty, and rent across all the neighborhoods in the state and evaluated how eviction rates relate to these trends.
-We found that evictions happen most often in communities with more racial diversity and more poverty but are evenly distributed across low, medium, and high rent areas.
-However, Black eviction rates are much higher in Whiter and more affordable neighborhoods.
+Below we evaluate eviction trends across different neighborhood racial and ethnic compositions, percent low-income, and rent in the state.
+We found that evictions happen most often in communities with more racial diversity and more low-income renters but are evenly distributed across low, medium, and high rent areas.

-Eviction rates are higher in more diverse neighborhoods, but Black eviction rates are higher in Whiter neighborhoods.
+Eviction rates are highest in more diverse neighborhoods.

 Why Do These Trends Exist?

-Households of color, particularly Black and Latine households, have faced longer periods of discrimination in the housing market than most other groups.
-In the early 1900's, laws were established to protect property values, particularly for White households.
-These laws used race as a determinant factor on who could get loans and where investments should be made.
-In tandem with other social and legal discriminatory practices, these events made it difficult for households of color to participate in the growth of the middle class, forcing them to live in segregated spaces, and ultimately leading to a massive home-ownership and wealth gap between them and White families.
-Today, Black and Latine households rent more than any other group and have had fewer opportunities to accrue wealth.
-These factors contribute to a generally higher risk of eviction.
+Racial disparities in housing stability are rooted in a long history of discriminatory policies and practices that have limited access to ownership and affordable housing for communities of color, particularly Black households.
+In the early 1900s, laws were established to protect property values, particularly for White households.
+These laws used race as a determinant factor on who could get loans and where investments were made.
+In tandem with other social and legal discriminatory practices, these events made it difficult for households of color to participate in the growth of the middle class, forcing them to live in segregated spaces, and ultimately leading to a massive home-ownership and wealth disparity between them and White families.
+This disparity not only disrupts the lives of Black and Latinx families, leading to homelessness and adverse health outcomes but also undermines community cohesion and economic mobility, further entrenching systemic inequities rooted in historical and ongoing discrimination.